faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

 > Never let something distract you from your own testimony!

 What if the evidence strongly suggests you ought to reconsider your testimony?
 For instance, imagine if you tried to provide evidence to a member of the FLDS group that Warren Jeffs was not a prophet or they shouldn't be practicing polygamy and they responded: "never let something distract you from your own testimony!"
-This is a thought-terminating cliche, and it is used abundantly across totalistic groups.

-3.
+### 3. Argumentum ad hominem (personal attacks)

 > Joseph Smith is a Prophet of God.”
 Then Satan or someone believing his anti, replies “But Joseph Smith did X, Y or Z!”
 Instead of addressing the question, “Is he or is he not a prophet?”

 How does one go about determining if a person is a Prophet of God (or if prophets of God even exist)?
-Various tests are provided in scripture.
-The most famous of these was provided by Jesus himself:
+I can think of various tests, but the most famous test of all was provided by Jesus himself:

 > 15 Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.